Walk for the Woods 2019

 - Teaching outdoors makes students more attentive and engaged inside the classroom.

-- Just 20 minutes walking outdoors significantly helps children with ADHD concentrate better.
+- Just 20 minutes of walking outdoors significantly help children with ADHD concentrate better.

 - Time outdoors supports cognitive function.